William Martin (garden designer)

-William Martin (Born Rutherglen Scotland 25 June 1953) is an Australian garden designer.
+William Martin (Born Rutherglen Scotland 25 June 1953) is known as an Australian garden designer.
 His garden Wigandia in south west Victoria at Noorat was twice voted Australia's best garden.

 Approach

 Martin has been an outspoken advocate for a new approach to gardening in Australia.
 Climatic suitability was taken for granted as a necessary prerequisite for inclusion.
 For Australian magazine Your Garden, Martin wrote: "Choose the right plant types for your given growing conditions and area and the rest will fall into place".
-Elsewhere, Martin is described as "independent of mind, individual in style".
+Elsewhere, Martin has been described as "independent of mind, individual in style".
 He has argued that most Australian gardening is still in a "Northern Hemisphere style" and therefore does not truly reflect Australian identity.
 However, this does not by any means suggest a focus on endemic Australian plants.

 Influences

 Martin's references to influential gardens include the one created by Derek Jarman at Dungeness and Ian Hamilton Finlay's Little Sparta.
 In a blog entry Martin has himself cited an early Australian painting by John Glover as 'lurking in his sub-conscious' as a primary source.